Control System Plots

 tuple : (zeros, poles)

-zeros = Zeros of the system.
-NumPy array of complex numbers. poles = Poles of the system.
-NumPy array of complex numbers.
+zeros = Zeros of the system as a list of Python float/complex. poles = Poles of the system as a list of Python float/complex.

 Raises: